RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-The actual filter object that is returned to the export function is based on the **ComposedExpression** class, which combines expression1 and expression2 with an OR operator, and finally returns the complete filter expression.
+The final filter object uses the **ComposedExpression** class, which combines `expression1` and `expression2` with an OR operator and returns the complete filter expression.

 # [C#](#tab/tabid-17)
 ```cs
 var filter = new ComposedExpression(expression1, ComposedExpression.Operator.Or, expression2);
 return filter;
 ```
-**
+***

-Putting it All Together
+## Putting it All Together
---

-The complete class should now look as shown below:
+The complete class should now look like this:

 # [C#](#tab/tabid-18)
 ```cs